Damianpad/Damianpad/README.md

 ## Hi there, I'm Damian 👋

 I’m a full stack software engineer with a passion for technology and creativity.
-In a nutshell, I create websites and web applications that solve problems and address business challenges.
-My expertise lies within front-end apps with the main languages in my tech stack including JavaScript, React, and of course HTML/CSS.
+In a nutshell, I create full stack websites and web applications that solve problems and address business challenges.
+My expertise and tech stack includes MongoDB, Express, React, NODE.js (MERN).
 Learning is a lifelong skill and on top of that, I love to read, spend time with family and take care of my garden.

 <p align="center">
   <a href="https://www.damianpadilla.com" target="_blank">